fengsp/plan/docs/job_definition.rst

 Every
 -----

-Every is used to define how often does the job run.
+Every is used to define how often the job runs.
 It takes the following values::

     [1-60].minute